ryan-mcclue/ryan-mcclue/src/interview.md

 (a) Hardware registers in peripherals (e.g., status registers) (b) Non-stack variables referenced within an interrupt service routine.
 (c) Variables shared by multiple tasks in a multi-threaded application.

+Should avoid volatile struct.
+Only use if literally all containg variables are volatile otherwise large performance declines

 (a) Can a parameter be both const and volatile?
 Explain your answer.
 Yes.
 An example is a read only status register.
 It is volatile because it can change unexpectedly.
 It is const because the program should not attempt to modify it.